Welcome to Cali

 Race & Ethnicity

-Though Cali has the largest Black population in Colombia, the city is still in the process of improving political representation and inclusion of black and indigenous peoples.
+Though Cali has the largest Black population in Colombia, the city is still in the process of improving political representation and inclusion of Black and indigenous peoples.
 Anti-discrimination laws (Law 1482) have been in place since 2011 to grant legal protection to individuals from discrimination on the basis of race, nationality, sex, sexual orientation, religion, political ideology, or ethnic and cultural origin.
-There are some local community groups that students can reach out to, and on-site staff can provide more details upon request.
+Since 2019, Cali has had an anti-racist public policy campaign called “CaliAfro.”

 Gender